LorraineMalinda/LorraineMalinda.github.io/_posts/2026-01-08-Introduction-to-Log-Analysis.md

 When the term logs is mentioned, one of the first associations that often comes to mind is a log from a tree.
 However, in a technical context, logs have a very different meaning.
 This post explores what logs are and examines their critical role in digital forensics investigations.

 ## Failed Login Attempts
-This can be because a user has genuinely forgotten their password or an attacker is brute forcing.
+This can be because a user has genuinely forgotten their password or an attacker brute forcing.
 ![Example of Log Analytics](/assets/log Analytics.png) {: width="400"}